-Application of hydrogels in nurseries, reforestation, and restoration
+Application of Hydrogels in Nurseries, Reforestation, and Restoration

+Exactly how hydrogels benefit plants depends on how they are applied, and the most common used in nurseries or during outplanting are incorporation or root dips.
 The main use of hydrogels has been to retain water for plant growth especially when irrigation isn't provided, but new uses are continually being discovered.